Brazilian guitarfish

-The Brazilian guitarfish (Rhinobatos horkelii) is a species of fish in the family Rhinobatidae.
+The Brazilian guitarfish (Pseudobatos horkelii) is a species of fish in the family Rhinobatidae.
 It is endemic to Brazil, where its natural habitat is coastal waters on the continental shelf.
 This fish is viviparous and has a long gestation period, concluding with the birth of live pups in February.
 At this time the fish are subject to intense fishing activity but catches have been dwindling in recent years as a result of overfishing.
 Because so few breeding-size fish remain, the International Union for Conservation of Nature has assessed the fish's conservation status as being "critically endangered".

 Taxonomy

 The Brazilian guitarfish was first described as Rhinobatos horkelii by Müller & Henle in 1841.
 They named the new species in honour of the German botanist, Dr. Johann Horkel, Professor of Plant Physiology at the University of Berlin, who had sent them a specimen of the fish preserved in alcohol.

 Description

 This species can grow to a length of 138 cm, but a more usual adult size is about 60 cm.
 The dorsal surface is a uniform olive-grey or brown.
 There is a dark patch on the snout and the nostrils are long.
 The crown is transversely flattened or slightly convex.